tivrfoa/java-benchmark-graalvm-vs-jvm-microservice/README.md

 the cost can become significant.

 Of course, that is not the only cost you should consider.
-Probably Go and Rust developers are more expensive that Java ones, which could make the memory cost irrelevant.
+Probably Go and Rust developers are more expensive than Java ones, which could make the memory cost irrelevant.

 They say every benchmark is flawed =), so please open an issue or PR